-All seven team members will participate in the spontaneous portion of the competition.
-If there are less than seven team members, the team might be at a disadvantage in the spontaneous portion of the competition.
+All seven team members are allowed to participate in the spontaneous portion of the competition.
 Every team should practice verbal skills as well as hands-on.

 Scoring Spontaneous

 In competition, the spontaneous problem is worth up to 100 points.
 The team with the highest raw score in each problem receives 100; every other team receives a percentage of 100 based on its raw score.
 Spontaneous scores are the decision of the judges in the room.